thebuilder/gulp-project-template/README.md

 Compile the main jade file.

 ####less
-Compile the main less file.
+Compile the main less file, and attach source maps.
+In release mode the css file will also be minified.

+####lint
+Run the .js files through JSHint, using the settings in **.jshintrc**.
+Change these to suit the project.

 ####open
 Opens the browser and navigate to the local server.

 ####serve
 Create a local server.
+Default path is [http://localhost:8080]([http://localhost:8080]), but this can be configured in the **config.js** file

 ####watch
 Watch for changes, and run respective tasks.